-Everyone has a story, and this year those stories were told in a big way at Downtown Film, with a full schedule of festival award-winning documentaries, interesting talk-backs, engaging workshops with filmmakers, and delicious food and drink from area restaurants and bars.
+Everyone has a story, and for the year 2020 those stories were told in a big way at Downtown Film, with a full schedule of festival award-winning documentaries, interesting talk-backs, engaging workshops with filmmakers, and delicious food and drink from area restaurants and bars.
 On Saturday evening, as the sun went down, the festival created a cinema under the stars for an after-dark film walkabout, with the top local videos from the American Portrait video categories projected onto the sides of Cookeville's landmark west side buildings.

 The Submission Portal is now CLOSED.
 The Downtown Film Festival was open to submissions from filmmakers around the world, and winners received an award and a direct pipeline to public media, with winning work shown on WCTE.
 Awards were given in the following categories:

 - The Stanger Award – Honoring and celebrating the best unfinished documentary

 - Young Filmmakers’ Award – Celebrating and honoring works submitted by filmmakers ages 14-19 years old